slavkoss/fwphp/fwphp/glomodul/adrs/README.md

 For database requests PDO is used, so no need to think about SQL injection (unless you are using extremely outdated MySQL versions).

-## How to include CLASS SCRIPTS / use PSR-4
+## How to include CLASS SCRIPTS / use PSR-4 - not in adrs

 As this project uses proper PSR-4 namespaces, make sure you load/use your CLASS SCRIPTS correctly:
 Instead of including classes with old-school code like `include xxx.php`, simply do something like